Solid deuterium surface degradation at ultracold neutron sources: Summary

-The UCN measurements at PSI are very well described by the presented model.
-The frost layers are simulated by isotropically oriented solid D$_2$ disks accumulating on the D$_2$ surface.
+The UCN measurements at PSI are very well described by the PSI model.
+The frost layers are simulated by isotropically oriented sD$_2$ disks accumulating on the D$_2$ surface.
 UCN can undergo reflections from all surfaces on their path.
-It is shown by simulation that the UCN transmission through the layers of disks depends on the neutrons' kinetic energy and the surface ratio of all disks relative to the converter area while being independent of size and shape of the disks.
-With growing total surface area of the disks (corresponding to more pulses and longer period of operation) the UCN transmission is decreasing due to increased albedo reflection.
+The simulation shows that the UCN transmission through the layers of disks depends on the UCN kinetic energy and the surface ratio of all disks relative to the converter area and that the transmission is independent of size and shape of the disks.
+As the total surface area of the disks grows (corresponding to more pulses and longer operating time) the UCN transmission is decreasing due to increased albedo reflection.

-In conclusion, the complete set of UCN counting data, optical observations and different simulation models are supporting surface frost formation as explanation for UCN yield decline with time at pulsed UCN sources.
-The deterioration is correlated to the pulsed heat impact which leads to material transport and reorganization on the sD$_2$ surface.
-A better understanding of the cause may allow further improving the conditioning process or even controlling the sD$_2$ conditions under pulsed operation in a way to avoid the build-up of frost layers.
+In conclusion, the complete set of UCN counting data, optical observations and different simulation models support surface frost formation as the explanation for UCN yield decline with time at pulsed UCN sources.
+This deterioration is correlated to the pulsed heat deposition, which leads to material transport and reorganization on the sD$_2$ surface.
+A better understanding of the cause may allow further improving the conditioning process or even controlling the sD$_2$ conditions under pulsed operation in a way that avoids the build-up of frost layers.